 Other causes may include:

 - Dermatitis/allergy: Dermatitis is an inflammation of the skin, often caused by an irritating substance or a contact allergy.
 Sensitivity to chemicals in certain products can cause an allergic reaction, including irritation, itching and a rash.
 These products can include:

 - Infection: Infection with the yeast candida albicans (thrush) can result in an itchy, spotty rash.
-Certain sexually transmitted diseases can produce symptoms of balanitis.
+Certain sexually transmitted infections (STIs) can produce symptoms of balanitis.
 These diseases can include:

 In addition, men with diabetes are at greater risk of balanitis.
 Glucose (sugar) in the urine that is trapped under the foreskin serves as a breeding ground for bacteria.

 Persistent inflammation of the penis head and foreskin can result in scarring, which can cause a tightening of the foreskin (phimosis) and a narrowing of the urethra (tube that drains urine from the bladder).
 Inflammation also can lead to swelling of the foreskin, which can cause injury to the penis.